A new Schwarz-Pick Lemma at the boundary and rigidity of holomorphic maps: The Schwarz--Pick, Ahlfors--Schwarz and Nehari--Schwarz lemmas at the boundary of the unit disk and in higher dimension

 Some remarks about this statement are in order.
-First, note that if $N=1$ then $T_{e_1}^\C\partial \D=\{0\}$, hence hypothesis (1) and hypothesis (2).a) hold trivially, and Theorem~\ref{thm:mainball} reduces to (a version of) Theorem~\ref{thm:maindisk}.
-These extra hypotheses reflect the fact that in higher dimension there is in general little control on the complex tangential directions.
-However, we presently do not know if such hypotheses are really necessary.
+First, note that if $N=1$ then $T_{e_1}^\C\partial \D=\{0\}$, hence hypothesis a) holds trivially, and Theorem~\ref{thm:mainball} reduces to (a version of) Theorem~\ref{thm:maindisk}.
+These extra hypothesis a) reflects the fact that in higher dimension there is in general little control on the complex tangential directions.